Diabetes has become a common chronic condition in the aging population. It is often associated with obesity which is a growing concern in health care.

-The , the ( ), and the are all good sources of information and education on diabetes
+The American Diabetes Association, the Centers for Disease Control and Prevention (CDC), and the National Institute of Diabetes and Digestive and Kidney Diseases are all good sources of information and education on diabetes

 Preventing complications from diabetes is of the utmost importance from the time of diagnosis.

-Good and maintaining is the goal.
-Your loved one may be at a of developing conditions such as high and , high , and triglycerides, , and in their eyes due to general aging.
-If the loved one you're caring for is a woman, she may have had or even in her childbearing years which may have increased her risk for women’s health issues.
+Good glucose control and maintaining wellness is the goal.
+Your loved one may be at a higher risk of developing conditions such as high blood pressure and heart disease, high cholesterol, and triglycerides, kidney disease, and retinopathy in their eyes due to general aging.
+If the loved one you're caring for is a woman, she may have had polycystic ovary syndrome or even gestational diabetes in her childbearing years which may have increased her risk for women’s health issues.

-Additionally, having a of diabetes is a big .
-If your loved one has a of diabetes and you are related to the loved one you’re providing care for, you may also be at an .
-This applies to .
+Additionally, having a family history of diabetes is a big risk factor.
+If your loved one has a family history of diabetes and you are related to the loved one you’re providing care for, you may also be at an increased risk of diabetes.
+This applies to cardiovascular disease as well.

-is possible. can be prevented or delayed with good weight management, a routine plan, and incorporating a healthy balanced diet.
-An additional note to keep in mind is that have a of developing diabetes.
+However, diabetes prevention is possible.
+Type 2 diabetes can be prevented or delayed with good weight management, a routine physical activity plan, and incorporating a healthy balanced diet.
+An additional note to keep in mind is that African Americans have a higher risk of developing diabetes.